Yooval/TourBooker/readme.md

 ## Overview
-TourBooker is a fully-featured e-commerce web application that allows users to browse, find, book, and review tours, utilizing full **CRUD** (Create, Read, Update, Delete) operations to manage users, tours, reviews, and bookings.
-The application employs diverse data modeling techniques, including mail sending(with compelte Url to recreate the password if you forget it) embedded documents, referencing, and parent-child relationships, to effectively structure and relate data.
-Users can take advantage of advanced filtering, sorting, and pagination to easily find tours that match their preferences, book them, and leave reviews.
-The app also features a **geolocation** tool, enabling users to discover tours near their location, while built-in error handling ensures a seamless experience by catching and managing any issues that may arise.

-Users, including admins, can explore their selected tours in greater detail on a web page that displays images, descriptions, maps showing starting points(using Mapbox), and includes reviews and star ratings.
-The webpage, built with Pug, is secured with user authentication, ensuring that only registered users, regardless of their role, can access its features.
-Admins also have additional capabilities to manage content, such as creating, updating, and deleting tours, and moderating user reviews.

-All API requests are fully documented and available in **Postman**.
-You can explore the full documentation [here](https://documenter.getpostman.com/view/38510958/2sAXxMfDTK#a79bb063-8e77-4261-9a3b-4c97fdfefc73).
-While it's recommended to download Postman for testing, you can also use the documentation to get a clear idea of how the API works.

-Secure payment processing is handled by **Stripe**, allowing users to make payments, view transaction details, and process refunds.
-Stripe provides comprehensive information about payments, including the time of initiation, authorization, tour details, and the card used for the transaction.
+**TourBooker** is an e-commerce web application for browsing, booking, and reviewing tours.
+It supports full CRUD operations to manage users, tours, reviews, and bookings, with features like advanced filtering, sorting, and pagination for easy tour discovery.
+Users can book tours, leave reviews, and reset passwords via email links.

+The app uses Mapbox for geolocation, showing starting points and nearby tours.
+Built-in error handling ensures smooth operation.
+A web page built with Pug displays detailed tour information, including images, descriptions, maps, and reviews.
+Authentication secures access for all users, with admins having additional permissions to manage content and moderate reviews.

+Payments are securely processed with Stripe, enabling users to view transactions and request refunds.
+API documentation is available in Postman for easy integration and testing.

 **Here you can see all stages of the web page: Login page, Tours presentation, detailed views of specific tours.**